ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_winos.md

    ![filezilla9](/img/filezilla9.png)

 5. Subsequnt connections can be done from the `Quickconnect` history by clicking on the down arrow to the right side of the `Quickconnect` button.
-Remember to select the `secure.hpcc.ucr.edu` address.
+Remember to select the `cluster.hpcc.ucr.edu` address.

    ![filezilla11](/img/filezilla11.png)